Effective Date: 8 January 2019

 - access.
 The right to receive a copy of the personal data that we hold about you.
 We will require proof of identity and proof of authority if the request comes from someone other than the person whose data we are asked to provide.
 This will ensure we only provide information to the correct person.
 We normally expect to respond to requests within 28 days of receiving them.

 - withdraw consent to direct marketing.
 You can exercise this right at any time and can update your preferences yourself or ask us to do it for you.
-See section ‘Updating and correcting your personal data’ above for details.
+See section ‘Updating and correcting your personal data’ below for details.

 - withdraw consent to other processing.
 Where the only legal basis for our processing your personal data is that we have your consent to do so, you may withdraw your consent to that processing at any time and we will have to stop processing your personal data.
 Please note, this will only affect a new activity and does not mean that processing carried out before you withdrew your consent is unlawful.

 - rectification.
-If you consider any of your personal data is inaccurate, you can correct it yourself or ask us to do it for you (see section ‘Updating and correcting your personal data’ above for details).
+If you consider any of your personal data is inaccurate, you can correct it yourself or ask us to do it for you (see section ‘Updating and correcting your personal data’ below for details).

 - restriction.
 In limited circumstances you may be able to require us to restrict our processing of your personal data.
 For example, if you consider what we hold is inaccurate and we disagree, the processing may be restricted until the accuracy has been verified.